mdl29/scratchy/CONTRIBUTING.md

 when your pull request link to an issue :

-* **example :**` Resolves #ISSUEID : title of issue`.
+* **example :**` Resolves #ISSUEID : title of

- If you want to make a pull request to add new features but you don't have an issue
+ If you want to make a pull request to add new features but you don't have an issue, you can create an issue and in them explain your problem.
+Finally after resolve him you can push your pull request respecting issue and pull request template
  * **example :**`[TAG]title of new features`.
     > Tag are : Backend / Frontend / Tools / Doc / Bug / ... all labels in scratchy repository